Who’s behind this?

 Stewart is inspired to support Freely Given Retreats primarily because of the charity’s commitment to the practice of generosity.
 He feels that his practice has been continually supported by the generosity of others, and as such wants to support others and make retreats available in this way.
 He has been practising since 2005 and currently lives on an organic small holding in Devon.

 Rob has practised and studied Buddhism since 1985.
-Teaching since 2004, he is currently the Gaia House Resident Teacher and a member of its Teacher Council.
+Teaching since 2004, he is currently a resident teacher at Gaia House and a member of its Teacher Council.
 He is a co-founder of SanghaSeva, an organization exploring the Dharma through international service work, and also a co-initiator of DANCE, the Dharma Action Network for Climate Engagement.
 Rob is the author of Seeing That Frees: Meditations on Emptiness and Dependent Arising.

 Kirsten has practised Buddhist meditation in Asia and the West since 1993.
 In 2006 she started to teach and since 2008 teaches group retreats in Gaia House where she also supports those on personal retreat.
 One of her particular passions is exploring how wisdom teachings can foster appropriate responses to the challenges of our time; she is co-initiator of the Dharma Action Network for Climate Engagement (DANCE) and facilitates retreats with SanghaSeva combining Dharma practice and Service.